kolya5544/BeatAudio/README.md

 - Remove every Nth beat (in a group of K beats)
 - Swap Nth beat with Kth beat (in a group of C beats)
 - Double beats in a group of N beats
+- Reverse beats in a group of N beats
+- Real-time playback with metronome tick sound

 You can create videos like "[song name] but every other beat is swapped", "[song name] but beats 3 and 4 are gone" etc using this software.
 It allows you to experience a song you've already heard, in a new light.